elasticdog/transcrypt/README.md

 ### Command Line Options

+    transcrypt [option...]

       -p, --password=PASSWORD
            the password to derive the key from

       -c, --cipher=CIPHER
            the symmetric cipher to utilize for encryption;
            defaults to aes-256-cbc

+      -y, --yes
+           assume yes and accept defaults for non-specified options

       -d, --display
            display the current repository's cipher and password

       -v, --version
            print the version information

       -h, --help
            view the help message

 Caveats
 -------